 SSISC is a PlantWise Ambassador for the Sea to Sky Corridor, and has received signed commitments from many local horticulture industry companies to phase out the use of invasive species.

-Please support these local companies who have committed to selling non-invasive plants!
+Please support these local companies who have committed to selling non-invasive plants in 2020!

 - Download the Plantwise App for expert advice on non-invasive plants for every growing zone!
 Available on Google Play and App Store.